 Housing Program Implementation Status Continue /Modify/Delete Program 19: Extremely Low Income (ELI) Housing Development Assistance The County is an entitlement jurisdiction for the CDBG, HOME, and ESG programs.
 It is a sub-grantee for the HOPWA program.
 In addition, the County applies for and receives approximately \$7 million in Hearth Act funds on an annual basis.
 The County administers each of these grants for either most or the entire County (incorporated cities and towns, and the unincorporated areas).
 Existing Board of Supervisor policy gives priority to projects that provide housing affordable to and occupied by extremely low income households.
 The County shall promote the benefits of this assistance program to develop housing for extremely low income households on its web page and in its program materials.
 The County shall continue to encourage affordable housing developers to seek state and federal funding to support the construction and rehabilitation of low-income housing, particularly for housing that is affordable to extremely low income households.
+The County shall also seek state and federal funding specifically targeted for the development of housing affordable to extremely low income households.
+The County shall also seek state and federal funding specifically targeted for the development of housing affordable to extremely low income households.
 The County shall also seek state and federal funding specifically targeted for the development of housing affordable to extremely low income households, should they become available.
-Eight-year Program Objective: - Department of Conservation and Development will promote the ELI development assistance program to developers (for profit and non-profit) by including the priority for ELI housing in information on the HOME, CDBG, and HOPWA programs.
-Funding Source: HOME, CDBG, State (as funding is available) Responsible Agency/Dept.: Conservation & Development Timeframe: Annually: Include a priority for extremely-low income housing in CDBG, HOME, HOPWA NOFA (See #5 above) The County continues to provide funding preferences to developers throughout the county who include units that are affordable to extremely low-income households.
+Eight-year Program Objective: -Department of Conservation and Development will promote the ELI development assistance program to developers (for profit and non-profit) by including the priority for ELI housing in information on the HOME, CDBG, and HOPWA programs.
+The County continues to provide funding preferences to developers throughout the county who include units that are affordable to extremely low-income households.
 There were a total of 1,116 extremely low-income housing units that were provided funding assistance between 2015 and 2020 for rehabilitation of existing housing (See Program 1, Neighborhood Preservation Program, and Program 2, Weatherization Program).
 There were 63 units of new very low-income units from the construction of a single-family residence in Bay Point, Heritage Point Apartments in North Richmond, and Bay Point Family Apartments in Bay Point.
-Continue PROVISION OF ADEQUATE HOUSING SITES Program 20: Sites Inventory As part of the 2015-2023 (5th cycle) Housing Element update, an analysis of the residential development potential in each of the unincorporated communities of the County was conducted.
+Continue The County continues to provide funding preferences to developers throughout the county who include units that are affordable to extremely low-income households.
+There were a total of 1,116 extremely low-income housing units that were provided funding assistance between 2015 and 2020 for rehabilitation of existing housing (See Program 1, Neighborhood Preservation Program, and Program 2, Weatherization Program).
+There were 63 units of new very low-income units from the construction of a single-family residence in Bay Point, Heritage Point Apartments in North Richmond, and Bay Point Family Apartments in Bay Point.
+Continue PROVISION OF ADEQUATE HOUSING SITES The County has continued to maintain an adocusts Amend and continue Program 20: Sites Inventory As part of the 2015-2023 (5th cycle) Housing Element update, an analysis of the residential development potential in each of the unincorporated communities of the County was conducted.
 This analysis was performed using the County's Geographic Information System (GIS) and data from the County Assessor's records.
 Based on this assessment, the The County has continued to maintain an adequate inventory of suitably zoned sites to address the 5th cycle Regional Housing Needs Assessment (RHNA).
-Amend and continue